Using Fret Dojo

 Surveys.
 Fret Dojo may receive Personally Identifiable Information when you provide information in response to a survey operated by us.

 Partner websites.
-Partner websites providing online course and club related tools and services to Fret Dojo users may collect nonfinancial individual level user data regarding the individual’s use of that partner website while engaged with such online course and club related activities, and the partner websites may share that data with Fret Dojo for the purpose of improving Fret Dojo’s services, the partner website’s services, and the individual student’s educational experience.
+Partner websites providing online course and membership program related tools and services to Fret Dojo users may collect nonfinancial individual level user data regarding the individual’s use of that partner website while engaged with such online course and club related activities, and the partner websites may share that data with Fret Dojo for the purpose of improving Fret Dojo’s services, the partner website’s services, and the individual student’s educational experience.
 This data includes information such as the amount of time spent on the partner website and pages viewed.

 Third Party Credit Card Processing.
-Fret Dojo provides you with the ability to pay for online courses, clubs and other services using a credit card through a third party payment processing service provider.
+Fret Dojo provides you with the ability to pay for online courses, membership programs and other services using a credit card through a third party payment processing service provider.
 Please note that our service provider – not Fret Dojo – collects and processes your credit card information.

 How We Use the Information